What If My Employer Doesn’t Have Workers’ Comp. Insurance in Massachusetts

 Once you file a lawsuit, you also open the door for settlement negotiations.
 Most personal injury lawsuits settle out of court.
 In fact, settlements are so common that a full trial is often the last resort rather than the first choice for resolving disputes.
 The more evidence you have supporting your claims, the better chance you have at getting a good settlement offer.

-Filing a Lawsuit Against Your Employer If Workers’ Compensation Is Unavailable
+Filing a Lawsuit Against Your Employer If Workers’ Compensation is Unavailable

 When workers’ compensation is not available, you may file a personal injury lawsuit.
-First, you need to determine what kind of case you have.
-Is your case based on negligence?
+First, you need to determine what kind of case you have. is your case based on negligence?
 Are you dealing with an intentional tort?
 Could your employer be held strictly liable?
 Once you know what kind of case you have.
 You can start gathering the necessary evidence.

 Gathering evidence may include getting surveillance footage from your place of work if that is where the accident happened.
 This can be extremely helpful as it establishes a video record of the accident.
 Eyewitness testimony from other employees will be extremely helpful as well.
 If the case involves an intentional act, like your boss purposefully caused your accident, you may need to find evidence of intent and deliberate action on your employer’s part.
+Contact our Quincy, MA personal injury lawyer for more information.

 Many states allow employees to file workers’ compensation claims regardless of who is responsible for the accident.
 Personal injury lawsuits, however, require you to prove your employer is at fault.
 Our Malden workers’ compensation lawyers will be there to help you prove your case